blaserlab/datascience.curriculum/docs/README.md

 The course assumes no prior knowledge of R.  It is designed for biologists with an interest in analyzing high-dimensional and/or computationally-intensive data.
 The only prerequisites are a basic understanding of biological experimental design (controls, biological replicates, technical replicates, etc.) and a computer.

 Before the first class you must have [R](https://cran.rstudio.com/) and [Rstudio](https://www.rstudio.com/products/rstudio/download/#download) installed on your computer.
 [Git](http://git-scm.com/downloads) is recommended.
+If you are running on a Windows-based system, you will also need to install [Rtools](https://cran.r-project.org/bin/windows/Rtools/rtools40.html) in order to build your own packages and install packages from source code (e.g. github).

 You should also register for a free [github](https://github.com/) account.
 You can find all of the course materials at the [course github site](https://github.com/blaserlab/datascience.curriculum).